pandas-dev/pandas-dev-flaker/contributing.md

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up ``nbqa`` for local development.
+Here's how to set up ```` for local development.

-1. Fork the ``nbqa`` repo on GitHub at https://github.com/nbQA-dev/nbQA.
+1. Fork the ``pandas-dev-flaker`` repo on GitHub at https://github.com/MarcoGorelli/pandas-dev-flaker.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/nbqa.git nbqa-dev
+    $ git clone git@github.com:your_name_here/pandas-dev-flaker.git pandas-dev-flaker-dev
-    $ cd nbqa-dev
+    $ cd pandas-dev-flaker-dev

 3. Create a virtual environment for local development::